Theme: Significance and Singularity

 Twelve acclaimed Fulbright alumni from across Europe, the U.S., and Northern Africa shared their greatest ideas on the theme, "Significance and Singularity".
 The concept was inspired by Senator Fulbright's monumental quote, "Perhaps the greatest power of such intellectual exchange is to convert nations into peoples and to translate ideologies into human aspirations."
 Speakers highlighted accounts of powerful insight sparked by a single observation or experience, rich with a breadth and depth of information that tells a captivating story about the world or the human condition.
 The theme perpetuated the notion that even with the best understanding of the whole, it is still made of dynamic singulars.

-TEDxFulbright Speakers and Performers:
+TEDxFulbright Speakers and Performers: (all alums)

 * Marika Hedin, Director at Vasa Museum, former Curator of the Nobel Museum

 * Judge Sang-Hyun Song, President of the International Criminal Court

 * Dan Drollette, former Science Journalist at CERN

 * Michèle van de Roer, Contemporary Artist, The DNA of Creativity

 * Hassan Mekouar, Professor of Poetry and Literature

 * John Sargent, Co-Founder of BroadReach, Healthcare for the Developing World

 * Isabel Torres de Noronha, former UNESCO Delegate in Environmental Policy